ThatOneFBIAgent/winhtop/README.md

 ## Installation (Setup)

 Simply go to releases and download the latest installer or use the ps1 files attached, choose your options (ps1 does not support this) and you're ready to use winhtop in the terminal.
-Uninstalling should be easy aswell.
+Uninstalling should be easy aswell thru the installer, or the uninstall ps1 file.

+Small disclaimer:
+Some security vendors may block the main .exe due using the same headers as malware (this is a known pyinstaller [issue](https://github.com/pyinstaller/pyinstaller/issues/6754), i'll be looking into using a different method), but rest assured it can't do anything malicious.

 ## Requirements